LOADING

 Share

 Does your CPU warm up too quickly?
-Well, you then possibly need to get a brand new CPU fan.
-Buzzle tells you the way to choose the proper one.
+You may need to get a brand-new CPU fan.
+Buzzle tells you how to choose the proper one.

 TAGGED UNDER: Computer Hardware